-This jewel of the sea previously belonged to billionaire investor Tom Perkins, but in 2009, it was sold for $120,000,000 (an unconfirmed figure) to the Greek businesswoman Elena Ambrosiadou, who currently resides in Cyprus and was, at one time, the best paid woman in the U.K..
-Today, she is the only woman in the world who owns a mega yacht of this magnitude.
-The good news is that there is a possibility of taking a dream vacation on this mega yacht— for the reasonable price of $470,000 a week.
+This jewel of the sea originally belonged to billionaire investor Tom Perkins, but in 2009, it was sold for $120,000,000 (an unconfirmed figure) to the Greek businesswoman Elena Ambrosiadou, who currently resides in Cyprus and was, at one time, the best paid woman in the U.K. Today, she is the only woman in the world to own a mega yacht of this magnitude.
+The good news is that there is a possibility of taking a dream vacation on this megayacht— for the reasonable price of $470,000 per week.

-This exceptional sailboat catches the attention of anyone who loves sailing on the open waters, primarily for its fully automated system that deploys 26,000 square feet of sails, divided into three main masts, in only six minutes.
+This exceptional sailboat catches the attention of anyone who loves sailing, primarily for its fully automated system that deploys 26,000 square feet of sails, divided into three main masts, in only six minutes.
 This system, developed in Germany, allows a maximum speed of 24.9 knots, without engine assistance, an amazing performance if we consider the size and weight of the vessel.

-When it comes to relaxing, the vessel has spacious dining and living rooms decorated with exquisite taste, a state-of-the-arts gym, multiple TV sets with satellite signal and a vast private collection of DVDs.
-If that is not enough and the weather allows it, you also have the option to enjoy film screenings outdoors, on one of the boat`s sails.
+When it comes to relaxing, the vessel has spacious dining and living rooms decorated with exquisite taste, a state-of-the-art gym, multiple TV sets with satellite signal and a vast private collection of DVDs.
+If that is not enough and the weather allows it, you also have the option of watching films outdoors, on one of the boat`s sails.

 For the young and adventurous, the yacht has all kinds of water sports equipment to avoid boredom.
 Guests will find jet skis, water skis, wakeboards, two 30-foot long Rib Tenders Pascoe boats, windsurfing equipment, kayaks, inflatable slides and inflatable swimming pools.